Why did Amazon EC2 terminate my instance?

 - Open the CloudTrail console.

-- Select Event Name in the Filter drop down, and then enter TerminateInstances to view all instance termination API calls.
+- Select Event Name in the Filter dropdown list, and then enter TerminateInstances to view all instance termination API calls.

-If the Spot price increases above your bid price, capacity is no longer available, or if Amazon EC2 can't meet the Spot request constraints, then the Spot Instance terminates.
+If the Spot price increases above your bid price, then capacity is no longer available.
+Or, if Amazon EC2 can't meet the Spot request constraints, then the Spot Instance terminates.

 For more information, see Spot Instance interruptions.